MicrosoftDocs/architecture-center/docs/guide/multitenant/service/cosmos-db.md

 ## Isolation models

+You need to decide the level of isolation between your tenants.
+Azure Cosmos DB supports a range of isolation models, but for most solutions we recommend you use one of the following strategies:

+- Partition key per tenant, which is often used for fully multitenant solutions like those used in business-to-consumer software as a service (B2C SaaS).
+- Database account per tenant, which is often. used in business-to-business (B2B) SaaS.

-When working with a multitenant system that uses Azure Cosmos DB, you need to make a decision about the level of isolation you want to use.
-We recommend the following strategies on Azure Cosmos DB (isolation by partition key or database account).
-To choose between the two (or any other isolation model), it is important to understand your business model.
-For example, strong performance isolation may not be a priority for some business-to-consumer (B2C) models where businesses sell directly to an individual customer using the product or service.
-Meanwhile, business-to-business (B2B) models (which refers to selling to a business) may prioritize strong security and performance isolation, requiring tenants to have their own database account provisioned.
-Azure Cosmos DB supports several isolation models (see table below) and recommends the following isolation methods:
+To select the most appropriate isolation model, consider your business model and the tenants' requirements.
+For example, strong performance isolation may not be a priority for some B2C models where businesses sell directly to an individual customer using the product or service.
+However, B2B models may prioritize strong security and performance isolation, and might require tenants to have their own database account provisioned.

-1. Partition key per tenant (most commonly used for **B2C**)
-2. Database account per tenant (most commonly used for **B2B**)
+You can also combine multiple models together to suit different customer needs.
+For example, suppose you're building a B2B SaaS solution that you sell to enterprise customers as well as providing a free trial for potential new customers.
+You might deploy a separate database account for paid enterprise tenants, who need strong security and isolation guarantees, while sharing a database account and using partition keys for isolating trial customers.

 ## Recommended isolation models